Andersonrmm/Basics-of-Coding-projects/README.md

 *STEP 2:* Save the code on a file

-*STEP 3:* On a new terminal where the file is saved run.
+*STEP 3:* On a new terminal where the file is saved, run.
 Example: python test_yourself.py

+#### HOW THE PROGRAM FUNCTIONS

+- Firstly, you have to choose a subject, *example:*

+1. Maths
+2. Science
+3. History
+4. Economics

+- Secondly, after inputing the number of your subject, the first question will be displayed, *example: (4)*

+Inquiry 1: What happens if the price floor is set higher than the equilibrium price?
+1. Scarcity
+2. Stability
+3. Surpluses
+4. None of the precending

+Please enter the number of your response here:

+- Thidly, after all questions are answered, the final score will be display, with a personalised message according to your socre, *example:*

+Maybe next time
+Your final result was: 2/5.

+Congrats you scored the HIGHEST!!!
+Your final result was: 5/5.